lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

       {103, id-cmc-nonceResp, <NonceResponse>}
 ~~~

-In the event of a possible error or the Server is unable to deliver
-the requested nonce, the CMC Server can return information about the status
-of the request using an Extended CMC Status Info Control or a CMC Status Info Control
-defined in {{Section 6.1 of I-D.ietf-lamps-rfc5272bis}}.
+In the event of an error, or if the server is unable to provide the requested nonce, the CMC Server MAY return status information about the request using either an Extended CMC Status Info Control or a CMC Status Info Control, as defined in {{Section 6.1 of I-D.ietf-lamps-rfc5272bis}}.

 # IANA Considerations {#iana}